Insights from Generative Modeling for Neural Video Compression: Experiments

 \section{Experiments}

-In this section, we demonstrate the effectiveness of our models compared with baseline neural video compression solutions \cite{agustsson2020scale, lu2019dvc} as well as the state-of-the-art classic video codec, when evaluated on two publicly available benchmark datasets.
+In this section, we demonstrate the effectiveness of our models compared with baseline neural video compression solutions \cite{agustsson2020scale, lu2019dvc} as well as a state-of-the-art classic video codec when evaluated on two publicly available benchmark datasets.
 The backbone modules and training scheme for our models largely follow \cite{agustsson2020scale}.

 Regarding the implementation of scale-space volume \cite{agustsson2020scale}, we adopted a Gaussian pyramid approach with successive convolution and downsampling.
-Compared with naively applying separate Gaussian kernels with exponentially increasing kernel width (referred to as \emph{Gaussian-blur} approach), the Gaussian pyramid based implementation uses a fixed small convolution kernel, yields similar scale-space volume and is much more efficient in compute.
-The pseudo code is presented in Algorithm~\ref{alg}
+Compared with naively applying separate Gaussian kernels with exponentially increasing kernel width (referred to as \emph{Gaussian-blur} approach), the Gaussian pyramid-based implementation uses a fixed small convolution kernel, yields similar scale-space volume, and is much more efficient in terms of computation.
+The pseudo-code is presented in Algorithm~\ref{alg}